 Please click here for details of our redeployment procedure in addition to re.cr.uit.

 - Priority 2 – employees who are at risk of being displaced due to service restructure or redesign.
 To classify as priority 2, an employee must have been formally advised that it is proposed their role will be disestablished or that they are subject to a competitive selection exercise in accordance with the Displacement Assessment Process where there is a reduction in posts or where there is a possibility of not being matched to a new or amalgamated role.
 This reduction needs to be definite and therefore all business case approval and consultation processes should have been concluded beforehand.
+This category also includes any modern apprentices within 3 months of the end date of their apprenticeship and who are applying for a role relevant to their apprenticeship.
 Recruiting managers will not consider any aligned employees from this category until they have confirmed that there are no suitable employees from priority category 1.
 Recruiting managers must complete the selection processes for this category before they see any aligned employees from priority category 3.

 - Priority 3 – employees who have signed up to re.cr.uit to be aligned to different roles in the organisation.
 These include those looking for a career-change those seeking promoted posts and those seeking other opportunities.
 Recruiting managers will not consider any aligned employees from this category until they have confirmed that there are no suitable employees from priority categories 1 and 2.

 - Priority 4 – relief / casual workers and agency workers working with the council; employees of arm’s length or partner organisations.
 Recruiting managers will not consider any aligned priority 4 individuals until they have confirmed that there are no suitable employees from priority categories 1, 2 and 3.